WildSmilodon/Neural-nets-in-FORTRAN/README.md

-This is a Neural network implementation.
+This is a Neural network implementation in FORTRAN.

-Written by jure.ravnik@gmail.com

-Currently, still a work in progress, but basic funcionality is there.
+The size, number of hidden layers and activation function type can be selected.
+Settings are in the nn.inp file.
+See run folders for examples.

+Training is done via gradient descent or via genetic optimization.